kiwi-sherbet/PRESTO/index.markdown

         <tr>
           <td>
             <p align="justify" width="20%">
-              We introduce a learning-guided motion planning framework that provides initial seed trajectories using a diffusion model for trajectory optimization.
-Given a workspace, our method approximates the configuration space (C-space) obstacles through a key-configuration representation that consists of a sparse set of task-related key configurations, and uses this as an input to the diffusion model.
-The diffusion model integrates regularization terms that encourage collision avoidance and smooth trajectories during training, and trajectory optimization refines the generated seed trajectories to further correct any colliding segments.
-Our experimental results demonstrate that using high-quality trajectory priors, learned through our C-space-grounded diffusion model, enables efficient generation of collision-free trajectories in narrow-passage environments, outperforming prior learning- and planning-based baselines.
+              We introduce a learning-guided motion planning framework that generates seed trajectories using a diffusion model for trajectory optimization.
+Given a workspace, our method approximates the configuration space (C-space) obstacles through an environment representation consisting of a sparse set of task-related key configurations, which is then used as a conditioning input to the diffusion model.
+The diffusion model integrates regularization terms that encourage smooth, collision-free trajectories during training, and trajectory optimization refines the generated seed trajectories to correct any colliding segments.
+Our experimental results demonstrate that high-quality trajectory priors, learned through our C-space-grounded diffusion model, enable the efficient generation of collision-free trajectories in narrow-passage environments, outperforming previous learning- and planning-based baselines.
       	    </p>
           </td>
         </tr>